ARTICLE 32

 Tournament sites, times, scoring and qualifying wrestlers are under the jurisdiction of the RI Interscholastic League.

-1. The Division II Tournament
+1. The Division 2 / Division 3 Tournament

 1. The tournament will be held the weekend before the RI Interscholastic League’s State Tournament at a site determined by the RI Interscholastic League

-1. State Championship
+7. Coed Varsity State Championship

-The team scoring the most points in the tournament shall be declared the State Champions.
+8. The team scoring the most points in the tournament shall be declared the State Champions.